Medical Care Requirements in Georgia

-The panel of physicians is not ideal, and none of the physicians available may be whom you would have chosen on your own.
+The panel of physicians is not always ideal, and none of the physicians available may be who you would have chosen on your own.
 But until or unless your workers’ compensation attorney advises you otherwise, you should seek medical care that complies with what your employer has authorized.

 Here are some quick tips for protecting your claim while getting medical treatment for your injuries: